A classic scene from ‘Elf’ was almost scrapped at the request of Macy’s, according to the director - NewsBreak

 Macy’s, however, didn’t like the idea of being associated with an “imposter” Santa Claus, according to Favreau.
 So if “Elf” wanted to film at Macy’s Santaland, or even mention Macy’s in the movie, the scene had to go.

 “We had to think long and hard about it,” Favreau told Rolling Stone in 2013.
-“We ended up filming it in the cafeteria of a mental hospital in Vancouver instead of Macy’s … because we were unwilling to change the content.”Anti-vaccine group follows California’s medical director, confronts her in parking garage
+“We ended up filming it in the cafeteria of a mental hospital in Vancouver instead of Macy’s … because we were unwilling to change the content.”Here’s what it takes to be considered ‘rich’ in Nashville

 This also explains why Buddy’s meeting with “Santa” takes place at Gimbels — a long-closed department store chain — rather than any real-life outlet.